Sequences & Limits

 The Language of Limits

 Sequences are the foundation of analysis.
 A sequence converges to a limit L if its terms eventually get arbitrarily close to L and stay there.
-The precise epsilon-N definition makes this intuition rigorous:
+The precise epsilon-N definition makes this intuition rigorous.

 This section will help you visualize what this definition really means and build intuition for working with limits.

-The ε-N Definition of Convergence
+The Epsilon-N Definition of Convergence

 0.01 (tight)2.0 (loose)